SAREC-Lab/sUAS-UseCases/usecases/supporting/EndMission.md

 **Description**

-Recall UAV(s) back to individually base
+Recall UAV(s) back to their home-bases

 **Invoked by**